Management Discussion and Analysis Report

 Four Soft has the necessary technical resources, tools and methodologies in place toaddress the threat of technical obsolescence.
 We undertake testing with the latestavailable technical tools, architecture in our product development environment.

-Concentration of revenue from any country exposes your company to the risks inherent toeconomic slowdown, local laws, work culture and ethics of that country.
-Four Softssubstantial revenues are contributed by Europe; however these revenues are spread acrossGBP, Euro and Danish Kroner.
-Your company monitors geographic concentration periodicallyto maintain a balance.
+Concentration of revenue from any country exposes your Company to the risks inherent toeconomic slowdown, local laws, work culture and ethics of that country.
+Four Soft'ssubstantial revenues are contributed by Europe; however these revenues are spread acrossthe United Kingdom, the Netherlands and Denmark.
+Your Company monitors geographicconcentration periodically to maintain a balance.

-Inorganic growth through acquisitions has been the significant element of our strategy.It is critical to manage integration seamlessly across the organization during theacquisition phase, as our ability to serve customers is at higher than expected levels andthus demands our associates contribution to make the acquisitions successful.
-Mostof these acquisitions are low margin companies and to turnaround them to profitable andhigher margin companies is always challenging.
-We need to continue leveraging thestrengths of combined entities.
-The company believes that it has executed the acquisitionsin a smooth manner with proper strategy and planning.
+Inorganic growth through acquisitions has been the significant element of our strategy.It is critical to manage integration seamlessly across the organization during theacquisition phase, as our ability to serve customers is at higher than expected levels andthus demands our associates' contribution to make the acquisitions successful.
+Most ofthese acquisitions are focused on acquiring customers in different geographies and few ofthem are low margin companies and to turn around them to profitable and higher margincompanies is always challenging.
+We need to continue leveraging the strengths of combinedentities.
+The Company believes that it has executed the acquisitions in a smooth mannerwith proper strategy and planning.

 Litigation may be necessary in the future to protect our technology proprietary rightsand trade secrets, resulting in substantial costs and harming our business, despite allour efforts to prevent third parties infringing our proprietary rights.

-The company strategy has always been to strengthen our leadership position in thisdomain irrespective of market dynamics and this will enable us to have a global leaderpositioning and thus increasing our scope of offerings to existing and potential clients.The existing engagement with our clients is mostly offering one or more of our suite ofsolutions.
-The company is offering the next level of value added services to itscustomers.
+The Company strategy has always been to strengthen our leadership position in thisdomain irrespective of market dynamics and this will enable us to have a global leaderpositioning and thus increasing our scope of offerings to existing and potential clients.The existing engagement with our clients is mostly offering one or more of our suite ofsolutions.
+The Company is offering the next level of value added services to itscustomers.
 We continue to have recurring business from existing customers along withmaintaining a long term relationship.
-We have continued to expand our global operationsthrough client services across the globe through own offices as well as partners.Currently our presence is in over 8 countries with direct offices and another 3 countriesthrough partner offices.
-We use these operations to support client services globally.
+We have continued to expand our global operationsthrough client services across the globe through own offices as well as partners.Currently our presence is in over 8 countries with direct offices.

 The current industry we operate is highly competitive in nature, most of the softwarebeing developed by in-house IT departments and international companies setting up theiroffshore development centers in India.
 Recently industry ERP majors have also startedfocusing on this domain; however we continue to lead the pack with technology advantageand proven delivery capabilities and shorter implementation life cycle.